Global Structure in the Presence of a Topological Defect: Introduction

-With regard to the second application involving to spontaneous symmetry breaking we show the following: \begin{itemize} \item We use the Pontryagin-Thom construction to give Definition \ref{def:obstructionpoly} for an obstruction to spontaneously breaking a finite higher form symmetry.
-We then identify the cohomology class corresponding to such an obstruction in Proposition \ref{prop:obstr}. \item For the case of a $\Z/2$ valued 1-form symmetry, we show in Corollary \ref{cor:obstruction1form} the obstruction to spontaneously breaking the symmetry. \item For the case of a $\Z/2$ valued 2-form symmetry we show in Proposition \ref{prop:breaking2form} that the dimension that one might expect to encounter an obstruction to breaking this symmetry is not naively what one would expect by inspecting the case of 1-form symmetries.
-This feature also holds for $n$-form symmetries where $n>2$. \end{itemize}
+With regard to the second application involving spontaneous symmetry breaking we show the following: \begin{itemize} \item We use the Pontryagin--Thom construction to give Definition \ref{def:obstructionpoly} for an obstruction to spontaneously breaking a finite higher-form symmetry.
+We then identify the cohomology class corresponding to such an obstruction in Proposition \ref{prop:obstr}. \item For the case of a $\Z/2$ valued 1-form symmetry, we show in \Cref{cor:obstruction1form} that the primary obstruction to spontaneously breaking the symmetry is in terms of a degree 5 $\Z/2$-valued cohomology class.
+This means that if the class is trivialized when pulled back to some 5-manifold $M$, then spontaneously breaking the $\Z/2$ 1-form symmetry on $M$ is not topologically forbidden.
+As a consequence this means that 1-form symmetries of Yang-Mills theory in 4d are not obstructed at all by topology, and can spontaneously break e.g. in the Coulomb phase.
+The example of Yang-Mills is explained in \cref{ex:4dYM}.
+In \cref{ex:5dtheory} we discuss a supersymmetric 5d theory with a spontaneously broken 1-form symmetry, which also falls into the scope of what is allowed by \Cref{cor:obstruction1form}. \item For the case of a $\Z/2$ valued 2-form symmetry we show in \Cref{prop:breaking2form} that the dimension that one might expect to encounter the first topological obstruction to spontaneously breaking this symmetry is not naively what one would expect by inspecting the case of 1-form symmetries.
+In particular, one has to go higher than 6 to identify the first obstruction.
+This feature also holds for $n$-form symmetries where $n>2$.
+We give in \cref{ex:6d2form} a discussion of a 6d SCFT which has a spontaneously broken 2-form symmetry, that is unobstructed by \Cref{prop:breaking2form}. \end{itemize}

+\begin{rem} Our results support the fact that in the examples we present, spontaneous symmetry breaking is not obstructed.
+It would be especially interesting to find an example of a theory where the obstruction to spontaneously breaking a higher form discrete symmetry is nontrivial.
+Hence, special care would need to be taken in specifying the background manifold, if one were to study the effects of spontaneous symmetry breaking. \end{rem}